 As a general rule, the Easiklip boards will be laid with the boards running lengthwise down the longest wall.

-Follow these steps to lay your Easiklip solid hardwood floor:
+Follow these steps to know how to lay floating hardwood floors:

 - Place 15mm spacer blocks along the length of each wall at 200-300mm intervals.

 - Having decided which wall you will start against (likely the longest wall), attach necessary clips to the bottom of your first board.
 With the tongue facing the spacer blocks, place the board onto the DPM in the left hand corner of the room (as you look at the wall in front of you).
 The board should touch the 15mm spacer blocks and the clips should be facing you.

 - Repeat step #2 with each subsequent board being laid from left to right and with the clips facing towards you.
 Each board should be pushed against the spacers and the tongue and groove on the short edge of each board should fit snugly into one another.